camila-machado/ACE/README.rst

     formats - .cif

 - Inputvar: (optional)
-    - TC.in
-    - PH.in
-    - EOS.in
+    formats: TC.in, PH.in, EOS.in
     default - internal pre-set variables respectively to the routine chosen

 - Operation modes: (optional)
-    'n' - (new) create a new directory for output files 'w' - (overwrite) in case of name conflict, overwrite the data of a previous calculation
-    'c' - (continue) continue a calculation interrupted after some steps
+    -'n' - (new) create a new directory for output files -'w' - (overwrite) in case of name conflict, overwrite the data of a previous calculation -'c' - (continue) continue a calculation interrupted after some steps
     default - 'n'

 #Enjoy your TC's!!!